Perseus-Software/AegisOS/README.md

 # Pallas Linux
-Pallas is a extremly minimal linux distribution (So minimal it doesn't even have a logo) based on LFS containing on a few components
+Pallas is a extremly minimal linux distribution (So minimal it doesn't even have a logo) based on LFS containing only a few components

 The base system will only have the following software (This is only default you can always add or remove more)
 - xorg (With IceWM)